 To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Five Star and Urban Waters program has a list of metrics in Easygrants for full proposal applicants to choose from for future reporting.
 We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).
-If you think an applicable metric has not been provided, please contact Zack Bernstein (Zachary.Bernstein@nfwf.org) to discuss acceptable alternatives.
+If you think an applicable metric has not been provided, please contact Julian Fedorchuk (Julian.Fedorchuk@NFWF.org) to discuss acceptable alternatives.